KuhlTime/bachelor-thesis/content/03_capabilities.md

 ## Worker

 The *Worker* is a concept that I made an early prototype off.
 This application should introduce a new method for the worker to communicate with the fire department.
 I have imagined an app that can be installed on the workers phone.
-Inside the application -- access to a confined space can be scheduled and requested from the fire departments operators.
+Inside the application -- access to a confined space can be scheduled and requested from the fire departments operators without the need to phone in.
 When access is granted the phone will constantly send data back to the operators.
-In case the operation did not get canceled and the predetermined exit time gets exceeded, operators will get informed over a possible issue and be able to call in to check on the workers well-being.
+In case the operation was not marked as completed by any of the workers and the predetermined exit time gets exceeded, operators will get informed over a possible issue and be able to check back on the workers well-being.

 Possible data that can be transmitted to the operators might include: